 Cream cheese; This is a pretty good cream cheese.
 I would not say it tastes exactly like regular cream cheese and do not eat it plain but have used it on a bagel with jelly on top of the cream cheese.
 I also make some AMAZING cheesecakes with this, Pumpkin Swirls Cheesecake with Cranberry Sauce & Berry Topped Cheezecake.
 This works great for appetizers calling for cream cheese and amazing for vegan cheese cake!!
 Again, a processed food I would use sparingly.

-Yogurt; I have tried quite a few yogurt and yuck!
+Yogurt; I have tried quite a few dairy free yogurts and yuck!
 BUT then I found Wholesoy & Co and OMG it is good.
 They offer many flavors of their yogurt including plain if you want to try it for a sour cream sub.
 I have tried most of their flavors and they are all very tasty.
 I highly recommend this brand because not only does it taste great it is non-GMO and organic too so you can’t go wrong.
-One problem with this brand is it is hard to find and usually only at Whole Foods SO if I really want yogurt or my kids want it I get….
+One problem with this brand is it is hard to find and usually only at Whole Foods SO if I really want yogurt or my kids want it I get Silk brand.

 Silk brand.
-This brand tastes good and is reasonably price and best part is at many stores so much easier to find.
+This brand tastes good and is reasonably priced and the best part is it is at many stores in most cities.
 My kids loves this yogurt.
+Back to Top

 Amy’s; I have to mention Amy’s brand separately because I really enjoy so many of their products.
 Although they are not low fat they are organic and made with whole foods and not packaged with tons of preservatives so when you are in a hurry you don’t have to feel guilty giving your kids canned soup or frozen pizza.
 I do have to say that I don’t love everything they have (the chili is nasty and the teriyaki bowl is gross-just my opinion) and I have not tried every single thing the offer but again you might like things I don’t so check them out.
 I love the vegan pizza (looks gross but OMG my husband said he could eat it every day), lentil, southwestern, split pea and minestrone soups are all amazing and my kids will eat everyone of them.
 The Black Bean Enchilada meal and the Red Curry is so AMAZING!
 I could eat those for lunch, dinner or snack every day and even though I get full from one I could easily eat two of them because I love it so much (but I don’t-most of the time)!